 We all have one: a place where food storage containers are kept, a.k.a. the Tupperware storage cabinet.
-We know Tupperware is a brand name, but when we reference it, we’re just talking about those plastic containers that we store food and non-food items in.
+Now we know Tupperware is a brand name, but when we reference it, we’re just talking about those plastic containers that we store food and non-food items in.
+They come in all shapes and sizes, and are you even a household without more of them than you actually need?
+But it needs wrangling, and that’s where Tupperware organization comes into play.

 If your Tupperware storage collection is like mine, then it’s a mashup of random plastic lids and containers that aren’t nested in the most space-saving way.
 Can you relate?
 If so, you may find these Tupperware organization ideas extremely helpful.